2017 Summit: Coming Soon!

-Join Texas’ most committed health champions at the 2017 Summit and learn from the state’s most innovative change-makers.
+Join Texas’ most committed health champions at the 2017 Summit November 6-7, 2017 in Austin, TX to learn from the state’s most innovative change-makers.
 Preliminary Agenda and program details will be uploaded in the coming months.
 Stay tuned!

 Summit Resources & Presentations